daniel-centore/uppy-next-s3-multipart/README.md

 }
 ```

-On the client side, create your Uppy instance as you normally would, but pass in the options from `getUppyNextS3MultipartOptions(endpoint)`.
+Finally, on the client side, create your Uppy instance as you normally would, but pass in the options from `getUppyNextS3MultipartOptions(endpoint)`.
 For example:

 ```
 import '@uppy/core/dist/style.css'